-Congregational Placements: Interviews for congregational placements are normally held on a Thursday night in late April.
+Congregational Placements: All students are required to indicate their intention to undertake a congregational placement the January before the first semester of said placement.
+Interviews for Presbyterian students in congregational placements are normally held on a Saturday in late April.
 Congregations which are approved Field Education sites send an interview team to the Seminary for interviews with as many as four students.
 Students may select four sites with which they wish to interview.
 Upon completion of these interviews, the Field Education Office makes assignments for placement.
 The office seeks to match the abilities of students and the needs at a given site, to honor the preferences of both sites and students, to provide a satisfactory placement for the maximum number of students and sites, and to give a degree of preference to those students who have not completed Field Education requirements.

-Placements can be made outside of the interview process, but Field Education units can be earned only in placements that are approved by the Field Education Office.
+Students from other denominations make placements outside of the formal interview process.
+They are required to meet with the Director in the January before the first semester of their congregational placement.
+A suitable placement will be found incollaboration with the Director.
+Field Education units can be earned only in placements that are approved by the Field Education Office.